 Combining stress and response measures into an overall Stream Quality Index (SQI)

 The empirical framework for the binomial models and combined biological condition categories established a basis for the categorical descriptions from the SQI output.
 These descriptions linked the quantitative data to management actions such that the results were easily interpreted with an indication of biological condition and the relevant stressors which may or may not be related to condition.
-For the components in figure 1, categorical outputs are provided by the index for the overall SQI, the biological condition, and the stress condition (figure 2).
+For the components in Figure 1, categorical outputs are provided by the index for the overall SQI, the biological condition, and the stress condition (Figure 2).
 The categorical outputs were created from a matrix combination of the respective inputs.
 For example, the overall SQI categories describe the four possible combinations of biology and stressors at a site from the binary categories of altered/unaltered biology and stressed/unstressed conditions: healthy and unstressed, health and resilient, impacted by unknown stress, and impacted and stressed.

 Separate categorical outputs were also created for the biological condition and stressor condition categories.
 The four possible outputs for the biological categories were based on the four combinations from the binary categories of high/low CSCI and high/low ASCI: healthy, impacted for CSCI, impacted for ASCI, and impacted for both.
 The possible stressor condition categories for a site were based on the four outcomes of the binary combinations of high/low chemistry stress and high/low physical habitat stress: low stress, stressed by chemistry, stressed by habitat, and stressed by both.
 A fifth stress category was also possible based on the additive combinations of low chemistry and low habitat stress if pOverall exceeded the threshold even though pChem and pHab did not.
 Thresholds for biological indices that defined high/low condition were based on the tenth percentile distribution of scores at reference sites for each index.
 Thresholds for high/low stress were based on the median likelihood across all sites.